 from Catholic devotional writer Henri Nouwen in 1995: "I love the idea of a 'mystical romance.'"

 from Celtic harpist Kim Robertson: "I was sorry it was so short; I could have used 300 more pages."

-"Mary is an extremely talented musician, both in her vocal abilities as well as in her talents on the oboe and mandolin (plus other instruments as well!).
-She played with several San Diego orchestras and other musical groups.
+"Mary is an extremely talented musician, both in her vocal abilities as well as in her talents on the oboe and mandolin.
 I often made special trips to hear her perform in concert.
 Her style is very mellow, very spiritual, very inspired.
 She plays folk, classical, religious music, and show tunes.
 She is very accomplished and easy to listen to.
 Mary would bring a blessing to any church, nursing home, or recovery-type home who may wish to engage a spiritual, inspiring-to-listen-to musician." --Gail Voorhes, Educator